Soldie/Arms-Commander/README.md

 Please double check.
 That the above instructions are followed perfectly.
 This is critical because Pupy relies on other packages, such as Empire for Powershell based payloads.

+# There is also a bug in Pupy.
+But it is easily fixed.

+Usually if you don't fix it, then you would get a "File Not Found Error for Crypto/Credentials.py" on payload generation.

+1. Go to your Pupy directory and open /root/pupy/pupy/crypto/credentials.py with a text editor, preferably something that counts lines, like Atom.

+2. Go down to line 114, where it says:

+creds_src=open("crypto/credentials.py","r").read()

+3. and change it to a more clear and descriptive...

+creds_src=open("/root/pupy/pupy/crypto/credentials.py","r").read()

+The error shows up because the entire path was not referenced.
+And I guess the Python interpreter was searching the wrong directory.

 # Uninstallation Instructions (Removes Desktop Launcher, the Terminal command, and /root/ArmsCommander directory, including log files)
 1. cd /root/ArmsCommander
 2. chmod 777 uninstall.sh